lcarswell6/Project-1/README.md

 # Project-1

-// this is the first project of the wdi 12 cohort
+// This is the first project of the wdi 12 cohort.
+I am attempting to make a blackjack game that deals random cards to the player and the dealer then shows a winner when values of the sum of each hand is calculated.

 trello url: https://trello.com/b/8gnVkZsc/project